Useful Notes: Hideki Tojo

 - Maniac Monkeys: In many, many Allied political cartoons.

 - Master Race: Tojo believed—as did many of his fellow officers—that the Japanese were an inherently superior race, and therefore deserved to rule all of Asia in place of the British, French, Dutch, and American empires.
 It was this belief that fuelled Japan's abysmal treatment of the Chinese, Korean, Vietnamese, Indonesian, Burmese, and Manchurian peoples they conquered, as well as their refusal treat Allied soldiers as human beings.
 Under Tojo's Prime Ministry this belief reached its xenith, as he promoted it to fuel the war.

-- Military Brat: Tojo's father was lieutenant-general.
+- Military Brat: Tojo's father was a lieutenant general in the IJA.
 Tojo grew up around the military and ultimately followed his father into it.

 - Moral Myopia: The US sanctions against Japan?
 Cruel and unusual.
 Japan's inhumane treatment of China, Korea, and other subject nations?
 The cost of empire.
 It was only at his trial and execution that Tojo seemed to comprehend how other nations saw Japan, and that wrong was wrong, regardless of who did it.